pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 1. Set the auto-scaling interval.

     Compared with the stateless web service, a distributed database software is often sensitive to the instance auto-scaling.
-You need to make sure that there is a certain interval between each auto-scaling in case it is too often.
+You need to make sure that there is a certain interval between each auto-scaling in case scaling operations are too frequent.
-    You can set the interval (s) between each auto-scaling by configuring `spec.tikv.scaleInIntervalSeconds` and `spec.tikv.ScaleOutIntervalSeconds` in TiTV.
+    You can set the interval (in seconds) between each auto-scaling by configuring `spec.tikv.scaleInIntervalSeconds` and `spec.tikv.ScaleOutIntervalSeconds` in TiTV.
 This also applies to TiDB.

     ```yaml
     apiVersion: pingcap.com/v1alpha1